South Coast Science has an ambitious product roadmap that is built on customer demands - scroll down to find out more.

 For latest news and updates on product launches and availability please follow South Coast Science on LinkedIn.

-However, ppb-level measurement of H2S (and other) odour has traditionally been expensive, relying on very expensive equipment which has complex service/calibration requirements and cannot be left unattended on a fence line or is unsuitable as a genuinely portable device.
+However, ppb-level measurement of H2S (and other) odour is not straightforward and relies on analytical equipment which has complex service/calibration requirements and cannot be left unattended on a fence line or is unsuitable as a genuinely portable device.

 The Praxis/GasCube is a multi-gas device designed for odour monitoring in a variety of environments.